Vitaergo/demo-repo/README.md

 watching the YouTube tutorial

 now testing if this actually works or not.
 Why must it be so painful?
+Because I'm being dumb.